 1. Describe your future goals

 Your future goals are the first area to ponder.
-Consider the reason you have applied for the role and match your goals accordingly.
+Consider the reasons you have applied for the role and match your goals accordingly.

-Leveraging your educational background, map out your goals to show you have planned your trajectory with thought.
+Leveraging your educational level and background, map out your goals to show you have planned your trajectory with thought.
 Think about the influences on your career choice that led you to apply for the role.

-- “My career aspirations stem from my interest in information technology.
-With my current diploma, this role will be an important platform for me to apply my knowledge to practical applications and build up my technical skills with relevant certifications as I move along.”
+“My career aspirations stem from my interest in information technology.
+With my current diploma, this job opportunity will be an important platform for me to apply my knowledge to practical applications and build up my technical skills with relevant certifications as I move along various executive positions.”

 If you are still exploring a career path, giving an idea of where you intend to reach within the particular sector is one way to frame your goals.